 If you are a homeschool parent in any state (including the states listed), I recommend contacting a lawyer (or the Home School Legal Defense Association) before using any distributions from a qualified education savings account.

-Important Tax Note For 2018
+Important Tax Note

-Also, many states have yet to change their own tax laws to match the Federal law.
+This law is still very new, and it's a big change.
+As a result, many states have yet to change their own tax laws to match the Federal law.
 What that means today is that using 529 plan money for private school tuition may be a tax free event at the Federal level, but it could be a taxable event in your state until the state law is changed.

 Be very cautious before making any significant changes or plans around this new law until you understand all the implications.